stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_configure_ecs_repository_and_deploy_application_stack.md

 #### 2.3.1.

-Once the command deployed successfully, go to your [Cloudformation console](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-2) to locate the stack named `pattern1-app`.
+Once the command deployed successfully, go to your [Cloudformation console](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-2) to locate the stack named `waopslab-base-app`.

 #### 2.3.2.